 This is the new single award Design & Technology specification, and it is designed to provide opportunities in designing and making with presentation, sketching, model making skills, experimentation with materials, CAD / CAM (including 3D Printing), and final working manufactured 'product'.
 It is to be delivered through design tasks, making tasks, and design and manufacture assignments in which pupils, and teachers, will identify needs arising from real life products and artefacts to solve real life problems.
-Focused practical tasks will be undertaken during Year 9 to develop a wide range of different skills, knowledge and understanding using a variety of materials.
+Focused practical tasks will be undertaken during Year 10 to develop a wide range of different skills, knowledge and understanding using a variety of materials.
 Pupils who have a natural bias towards a specialist area will be encouraged to work in others but to specialise in one or two.
 There will be an emphasis in developing advanced sketching skills and communication techniques, these having a 'hands on' approach producing two & three dimensional sketches and models; and advanced making skills using a range of compliant materials and suitable communication techniques.
 There will be the opportunity to experiment with a range of others skills and techniques incorporating electronic control components and textile materials.
 This D&T course will cover many different communication skills and techniques including the use of CAD, CAM, 3D printing, marker work etc. Pupils use cutting edge facilities to produce nationally recognised exemplar work of which much is used in the official AQA GCSE Design & Technology textbook.

 The non examined assessment (NEA / coursework) will represent 50% of the total marks and final grading, and consist of a single integrated design and manufacture project, in response to the theme set by the examination board, taking account of the environmental, sustainable, social, economic and industrial commercial relevance.
 The design e-Portfolio will consist of approximately 20-25 PowerPoint slides, with design work on A3 paper, with all pupils completing a finished manufactured outcome(s).
 All pupils are expected to use CAD, CAM, and 3D printing as an integral part of this work.
 Pupils are also expected to conduct independent study outside of the supervised time.
-Pupils achieve extraordinarily highly in Design & Technology with over 60% of pupils achieving an A\/A grade (Product Design) over the past few years (National average 16% in 2018).
+Pupils achieve extraordinarily highly in Design & Technology with over 60% of pupils achieving an A/A grade (Product Design) over the past few years (National average 16% in 2018).
+We envisage that this GCSE should be highly popular, as it is designed to be rigorous, academic and needed by universities and industry, and so should have a number of teaching groups.
 The examination, which represents 50% of the total grading, has 15% of the marks awarded for mathematics use.